 The Patent- and Market Court may impose a trading prohibition on a person who exercises control over an undertaking that participates in cartel activities.
 A trading prohibition may be avoided if the person concerned facilitates the investigation of the Swedish Competition Authority to a significant extent.
 More information on trading prohibitions and the possibility of securing immunity can be found on our trading prohibition site.

 Special right to legal action

-An undertaking affected by the infringement is entitled to institute proceedings for an obligation at the Market Court in those cases where there has been no intervention by the Swedish Competition Authority.
+An undertaking affected by the infringement is entitled to institute proceedings for an obligation at the Patent- and Market Court in those cases where there has been no intervention by the Swedish Competition Authority.

 An agreement that violates the prohibition against anti-competitive cooperationis void in private law; that is, a general court cannot order a party to perform the agreement.
 The courts shall determine in accordance with the customary rules on interpretation whether the entire agreement or just some of the clauses of an agreement are deemed to be void.

 An undertaking that intentionally or negligently infringes any of the prohibitions contained in the Competition Act or EU competition rules may be liable to compensate the damage caused by the infringement.